Back to Catalogue

 Optimizing your startup team during a downturn: come out on top by taking action today

-In general, any type of business that has short-term projects with fixed project parameters and determined design briefs can benefit from hiring specialists, provided they have from an average to a slightly higher budget and a tight schedule.
+In general, any type of business that has short-term projects with fixed project parameters and determined design briefs can benefit from hiring specialists, provided they have an average to a slightly higher budget and a tight schedule.
 A few specialists will do the job faster and more accurately than one generalist.

-Benefits of hiring UX specialists
+Benefits of hiring UX specialists – where a UX design specialist excels

 The main advantages of hiring user experience specialists over generalists include:

 • The ability to hire the finest in the field, either the best UX designers or the top UX researchers, etc., and let them do what they do best.
 You’ll get the best results if you allow designers to design and researchers to research.
+For high-risk launches, placing a UX design specialist on the core flow improves decision quality.

 • You can add more perspective to your projects by having more people with specialized knowledge and experience rather than letting designers, for example, do the research and test their own designs.
 There are bound to be biases at some point.
+A user experience specialist helps separate research from execution, which reduces bias and clarifies priorities.

 • Project efficiency, since multiple tasks and parts of the project are being handled simultaneously due to each having its own role.
+A focused UX specialist on content or interaction patterns can move in parallel with engineering – a common setup in expert UX design teams.

 FREEBIE CTA 1

-What UX generalists provide for a startup that specialists can’t
+What UX generalists provide for a startup that specialists can’t – and when to layer in a UX design specialist

 We’ve established that startups are often one of those types of businesses that would benefit the most from hiring a generalist over a specialist.
 Let’s look at the reasons why.
 Here’s what UX generalists can do for a startup that you may lack if you hire a specialist:

 • Reduce the need to hire more employees.
 If one or two UX generalists can do pretty much all the work on the project, i.e., research, design, and content writing, there’s no need for a startup to splurge on several more just to fill all the standard UX roles.
+Add a UX design specialist later for critical flows such as onboarding or checkout.

 • Work on any kind of project that has to do with user experience.
 As a startup, you can assign any type of project to the UX generalist without the necessity of hiring more professionals.
+Bring in a UX design expert to standardize components once product–market fit looks promising.

 • Provide a quicker switch to the next phase of project development.
 The transfer of information between different project steps gets much faster because the same person does, for example, both research and project design.
+If research gets complex, a UX specialist can lead the study while the generalist UX designer keeps screens moving.

 • Offer more adaptability.
 A UX generalist can be more flexible regarding tasks and roles within the team, which is beneficial for startups that do have more vague initial requirements that constantly change throughout the project.
+This pairing – UX generalist plus UX design specialist on specific tracks – keeps speed without losing depth.

 • Save money and time.
 All the aforementioned perks of hiring a generalist for a startup also bring out another massive advantage - money-saving and time-efficiency, which can be crucial for startups since they can usually be low on both, especially in the early stages.
+Targeted spending on a user experience specialist for audits and critical prototypes often pays for itself through reduced rework.

 By the way, besides startups, the other two types of businesses that have an environment best suited for a UX generalist are small companies and design agencies.
 Smaller businesses typically have a tinier budget, so it makes sense for them to hire fewer people and reduce the number of departments by merging some of them, including the duties they perform.